 Currently, Land’s areas of research interest focuses on the intersection of animal welfare and conservation policy.

-The Wall Street Journal praised John as "a unique presence on America's major waterways." and the Knight-Ridder Newspapers called him a "hero in one of the great success stories of the modern environmental movement."
+John has been the subject of three books, and of stories and profiles by numerous print and broadcast outlets.
+People Magazine called John "equal parts detective, scientist and public advocate" and the Wall Street Journal praised him as "a unique presence on America's major waterways."
+The Knight-Ridder Newspapers called John Cronin a "hero in one of the great success stories of the modern environmental movement.”

 Senior Fellow for Environmental Understanding

 Andrew Revkin has joined Pace University as a senior fellow for environmental understanding.
 A prize-winning journalist, online communicator and author, he has spent a quarter of a century covering subjects ranging from the assault on the Amazon to the Asian tsunami, from the troubled relationship of science and politics to climate change at the North Pole.
 From 1995 through 2009, he covered the environment for The New York Times.

 Andrew Revkin is the senior fellow for environmental understanding at Pace University's Pace Academy for Applied Environmental Studies and writes the award-winning Dot Earth blog for the Op-Ed section of The New York Times.
 He has spent three decades covering subjects ranging from the assault on the Amazon rain forest to the changing conditions around the Arctic, from the troubled relationship of climate science and politics to the environmental impacts of rising human populations and resource appetites.